thedunston/troublevent/README.md

 Fix any issues and then build.

 `go build -o Question1Week8Lab.bin`

+The student executes "Question1Week8Lab.bin" and should be able to response that the output produced was from the command -  ps -ef

 ### On Windows Create a binary that runs the Get-Process cmdlet.
 You can also use the pipe and where-object (where) cmdlet.